Marlins end long skid against Nationals | Devdiscourse

 Rendon, an MVP candidate batting .325, went just 1-for-12 in the three-game series.
 Miami leadoff man Magneuris Sierra slapped an opposite-field triple that bounced off a side wall in left, getting past outfielder Juan Soto.
 One out later, Castro earned the RBI with a sacrifice fly.

 Washington took a 3-1 lead in the fourth.
-Soto drew a leadoff walk, advanced to second on Howie Kendrick's single and took third on a wild pitch before scoring on Brian Dozier's groundout.
-An apparent double play ended the inning, but after the Marlins had left the field, umpires ruled that rookie second baseman Isan Diaz did not step on the bag on the front of the DP.
+Soto drew a leadoff walk, advanced to second on Howie Kendrick's single and took third on a wild pitch before scoring on Brian Dozier's fielder's-choice groundout.
+An apparent double play ended the inning, but after the Marlins had left the field, umpires ruled that rookie second baseman Isan Diaz did not step on the bag on the front end of the double play.
 Given a new chance, Voth stroked an RBI single to center.

-Miami took a 5-3 lead with a four-run seventh inning that started with Dean's homer.
-After Lewis Brinson was hit by a pitch, and Sierra walked, Berti hit a first-pitch fastball for a two-run double over the head of right fielder Eaton.
-Castro capped the rally, throwing his bat at a low slider and pulling an RBI ground-ball triple down the third-base line.
+But Miami took a 5-3 lead with a four-run seventh inning that started with Dean's homer.
+After Lewis Brinson was hit by a pitch and Sierra walked one out later, Berti hit a first-pitch fastball for a two-run double over the head of right fielder Eaton.
+Castro capped the rally, throwing his bat at a low slider and pulling an RBI ground-ball triple down the third base line.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)